For urgent consular assistance call

 A reciprocal health care agreement (RHCA) allows Australians who visit for fewer than 90 days to access emergency medical services for free.

-It doesn't provide the same amount of cover as Medicare in Australia.
-It doesn’t cover:
+It doesn't provide the same amount of coverage as Medicare in Australia.
+It doesn't cover:

-To get emergency treatment, you need to present an Australian passport and a valid Medicare card.
+To get emergency treatment, you must present an Australian passport and a valid Medicare card.
 You may also need to mention the RHCA.

 If you can’t show your passport and Medicare card, you may need to pay the same costs that apply to non-residents.

-This arrangement doesn't replace the need for private travel insurance with medical cover.
+This arrangement doesn't replace the need for private travel insurance with medical coverage.

 More information: